m6502/ztrackerprime/README.md

 - The first 16 instruments get that MIDI channel assigned instead of defaulting to 0.

+- BPM/TPB changes are now applied in real-time while playing a song or pattern.

 - Song play view shows more information per note.

 - Starts in "Tracker Mode" by default.